Luigimash/md-website-generator/content/Principles.md

-I'm still pretty young (turning 21!), but here are some of the life lessons I like to live by:
+At the time of writing, I'm still pretty young (turning 21!), but here are some of the life lessons I like to live by:

 ### 1. Habits are a reflection of identity.
 To change your identity is to change your habits, and to change your habits is to change your identity.
 Based on James Clear's [Atomic Habits](https://jamesclear.com/atomic-habits)